dingjingut/dingjingut.github.io/contents/home.md

 Welcome to my website!

-I am an Associate Professor of Finance at the School of Economics and Management, Tongji University.
+I am an Associate Research Fellow of Finance at the School of Economics and Management, Tongji University.

 #### Contact